-The Crusader is a magazine for the arts supported once a year by the College Honors Society, Alpha Chi.
-The Crusader contains art, fiction, poetry, and essays from students, staff, and faculty.
+The Waldorf Literary Review (WLR) is a magazine for the arts supported once a year by the staff of the Literary Editing class.
+The Review contains art, fiction, poetry, and essays from students, staff, community members, and faculty.

 Summer/Winter Newsletter